MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/coe-bi-solution-architecture.md

 At the reporting layer, business services consume enterprise data sourced from the data warehouse.
 They also access data directly in the data lake for ad hoc analysis or data science tasks.

-Fine-grained permissions are enforced at all layers: In the data lake, enterprise models, and BI models.
+Fine-grained permissions are enforced at all layers: in the data lake, enterprise models, and BI models.
 The permissions ensure data consumers can only see the data they have rights to access.

 At Microsoft, we use Power BI reports and dashboards, and [Power BI paginated reports](../paginated-reports/paginated-reports-report-builder-power-bi.md).
 Some reporting and ad hoc analysis is done in Excel—particularly for financial reporting.